-Crowdsourcing allows companies a great way to short-circuit the innovation process.
+Crowdsourcing allows companies to accelerate their innovation processes and increase their success rate.
 There are a few core reasons for this.

 Because crowdsourcing puts many minds to work in solving a problem, it generates a greater number of ideas than other forms of innovation.
 Even better, it can do this in a compressed period of time.

 This can be a major advantage for time-sensitive projects.
 That’s why organizations like NASA use crowdsourcing competitions to speed up the innovation process, such as its Space Robotics Challenge.

 NASA’s Space Robotics Challenge gets great ideas, fast.
 Source: Robohub

 With crowdsourcing, companies and organizations can access completely unexpected ideas.
 Often, these unexpected ideas can contain valuable solutions, uncovering new and better ways of doing things.

 That’s because crowdsourcing relies on a lot of different people contributing their ideas.
 This dispersed thinking means companies aren’t reliant simply on individuals.
 Instead, they can sidestep conventional thinking and find ideas that are completely different.

 Crowdsourcing also provides companies with a great way to test the popularity of new products or ideas before they put in the time and resources to develop them.
 This not only saves money but ensures wider market support before a product is released.